Kishore2o/TSA_EXP2/README.md

 B- POLYNOMIAL TREND ESTIMATION : y = 0.00 * x^2 + -0.12 * x + 59.29

 ### RESULT:
-Thus the python program for linear and Polynomial Trend Estiamtion has been executed successfully.
+The python program for linear and Polynomial Trend Estiamtion has been executed successfully.